Overview

 to transfer their accounts from Schwab or its affiliates or to establish accounts at other custodians,

-to suggest that referred clients and their household members maintain custody of their accounts
+suggest that referred clients and their household members maintain custody of their accounts with

-Fidelity and Schwab receive compensation from client accounts in the form of commissions,
+Instead, Schwab receives compensation from the client accounts in the form of commissions,

 asset-based pricing fees, or a combination of both.
 For those client accounts that are subject to

-asset-based pricing, each custodian does not charge any additional fees for trades executed at
+asset-based pricing, Schwab does not charge any additional fees for trades executed at other

 charge a commission, which will be disclosed on the client trade confirmation.
 For those client

-accounts that are subject to commission-based pricing only, each custodian will typically charge
+accounts that are subject to commission-based pricing only, Schwab typically will charge a prime

-a prime broker fee for trades that trade away, in addition to any commission charged by the
+broker fee for trades that trade away, in addition to any commission charged by the executing

-executing brokers (which will be disclosed on the client’s trade confirmation).
-In each case,
+brokers (which will be disclosed on the client’s trade confirmation).
+In each case, commissions

 Our receipt of Additional Services, our participation in the referral program described above and

-us regarding employment opportunities at Freestone.
-This creates a potential conflict of interest
+approach us regarding employment opportunities at Freestone.
+This creates a potential conflict

-because the representatives could have an incentive to refer advisory clients to us with the goal
+of interest because the representatives could have an incentive to refer advisory clients to us with

 B. Referral Partners

-parties refer new clients to us.
-We pay fees to the referring party on an ongoing basis based upon
+those parties refer new clients to us.
+We pay fees to the referring party on an ongoing basis based

-a percentage of the management fees we receive or assets we manage with respect to each client
+upon a percentage of the management fees we receive or assets we manage with respect to each

-that the referring party referred to us.
-The referring party or Freestone discloses the compensation
+client that the referring party referred to us.
+The referring party or Freestone discloses the

-arrangement between Freestone and the referring party to a prospective client before the client
+compensation arrangement between Freestone and the referring party to a prospective client

 From time to time, we sponsor and pay all or a portion of the expenses associated with events or